Please note that this pertains to South Labour Relations and Best Practice requirements.

 – Don’t include duties or responsibilities of others where these don’t directly affect the job that is being described.

 – Don’t include incidental activities which occur once only and are never likely to be repeated.

 – Don’t lose the basics of the task by putting in data that is totally irrelevant.

 – Don’t describe attitudes and opinions – stick with the facts.

 – Don’t start sentences with “if” and “when”.

 – Don’t pad the job description to make it look more important than what it is.
-Some times things just what they are – leave it simple clear and concise.
+Sometimes things are just what they are – leave it simple clear and concise.